dsiu13/infosec_interview_questions/README.md

 ### What are some communication networks?
 - Local Area Network, Metropolitan Area Network, Wide Area Network, and Personal Area Network

-### What is Data Center Multi-Tier Model Design?
-- Levels of reliability of data centers
-- Tier 1: Lacks redundant IT equipment, 99.671% Avail, 1729 min annual downtime max.
-If the power goes, it all goes.
-- Tier 2: Adds redundant infrastructure, 99.741% Avail, 1361 min annual downtime max.
-Does have a backup gen
-- Tier 3: Has concurrent availability means one can go down and still function.
-One Adds more data paths.
-Duplicate equipment, dual powered.
-95 mins annual downtime.
-Lower redundancy level while components are out.
-- Tier 4: Dual-powered cooling, fault tolerance, 99.995%, 26 min of annual downtime.
-You can lose any component and still have fault resilience.
-Essentially two Tier 3s

-### What is TCP?
-- Transmission Control Protocol: Standard that defines how to establish and maintain a network convo through which an app can exchange data.
-- Connection Oriented Protocol, the connection once established is maintained until ended.
-- Helps organizing data allowing for a secure transmission.
-SSH, FTP, Telnet, SMTP, POP, IMAP, HTTP make use of TCP.
-- Exists in the transport layer.
-Ensures error free transmission of data.

-### TCP Header Flags?
-- Flags are used to indicate a particular state of connection or to provide some additional useful info like troubleshooting purposes, or to handle a control of a particular connection.
-- Common flags are, SYN, ACK, and FIN
-- SYN: Synchronization - 1st step of a connection establishment (3 Way Handshake).
-Only 1st packet from sender and receiver should have this flag set.
-Used to synchronize sequence number, telling the other end which sequence number they should expect.
-- ACK: Acknowledgement is used to acknowledge packets which are successful received by the host.
-The flag is set if the acknowledgement number field contains a valid acknowledgement number.
-- FIN: Finish is used to request for connection termination.
-Last packet sent by sender, and this frees the reserved resources and ends the connection.

 ### What is Simple Service Discovery Protocol (SSDP)?
 - Network Protocol, does not need assistance of server-based configuration mechanisms - Dynamic Host Configuration Protocol (DHCP), or Domain Name Service (DNS), and does not need a special static configuration of a network host.
 - Text-based protocol based on Universal Plug and Play (HTTPU)